Key takeaways

 Carrying a balance does not help your credit score, so it’s always best to pay your balance in full each month.

 The impact of not paying in full each month depends on how large of a balance you’re carrying compared to your credit limit.
-Credit utilization ratio, or the amount of available credit you’re using at any given time, is an important factor in your credit score.
-Second only to payment history, it counts for about 30 percent of your total FICO score.
-VantageScore uses a weighted scale and calls this part “extremely influential.”
+Your credit utilization ratio, or the amount of available credit you’re using at any given time, is an important factor in your credit score.
+Second only to your payment history, it counts for about 30 percent of your total FICO score.
+VantageScore also uses a weighted scale, with credit utilization accounting for 20 percent of your VantageScore 4.0 score.

 How credit utilization works

-Here’s a simple illustration: You have a credit card with a $500 limit and you use $250 to make a purchase.
-Your credit utilization ratio is 50 percent.
-This is going to be bad for your credit score.
-Conventional wisdom says not to use more than 30 percent, or $150 in this case, to keep from losing points in your credit score.
+Here’s a simple illustration of how credit utilization works: Let’s say you have a credit card with a $500 limit and you use $250 to make a purchase.
+Your credit utilization ratio is 50 percent, which will likely have a negative effect on your credit score.
+Conventional wisdom says not to use more than 30 percent of your available credit, or $150 in this case, to keep from losing points in your credit score.

-Want to quickly calculate your current ratio?
-Check out Bankrate’s credit utilization ratio calculator.
+To quickly calculate your current ratio, try using Bankrate’s credit utilization ratio calculator.

 How credit utilization affects your credit score

-The lower you can keep your credit utilization, the better it will be for your score, assuming all of the other factors that go into your score are in good shape.
+The lower you can keep your credit utilization, the better it will be for your score — assuming, of course, that all of the other factors that make up your credit score are in good shape.

-Those who enjoy the best credit scores typically have utilization factors in the single digits.
-But remember that they are also doing all of the other things right — they are paying their bills on time, not closing old accounts to maintain their credit history, have a good credit mix and only open new accounts as needed.
+Those who enjoy the best credit scores often have utilization factors in the single digits.
+Remember, however, that they are also doing all of the other things right — which includes paying their bills on time, not closing old accounts to maintain their credit history, having a good credit mix and only opening new accounts as needed.

 Is it better to pay in full or carry a small balance?

-Paying your balances in full every month demonstrates that you are living fully within your means.
-In other words, you are not using credit cards to extend your income, but as a way to spend the income you already have.
-This is the best sign of overall financial health.
+Paying your balances in full every month demonstrates that you are living within your means.
+In other words, you are not using credit cards to extend your income but as a way to spend the income you already have.
+This is a sign of good overall financial health.

-Some may carry a small balance to demonstrate that they are using the credit they have been given.
-Though none of the major credit bureaus say this is necessary or helpful, some consumers theorize that this demonstrates that you’re actually using (and paying off) your credit line each month.
+Although some consumers may carry a small balance to demonstrate that they are using the credit they have been given, neither the major credit bureaus nor FICO say this is necessary or helpful.
+In fact, as we’ve shown above, carrying a balance can cost you money in interest while actually hurting your credit score by reducing your credit utilization ratio.

-The key here is to know when your credit card issuer reports your account information to the credit bureaus.
+If you are carrying a balance, it’s important to know when your credit card issuer reports your account information to the credit bureaus.
 In many cases, that will be at the end of your billing cycle.
 Your balance on that day will be what’s reported to the bureaus, and it will be factored into your credit utilization.
-So, in theory, you could keep a small balance on that date and then pay it off the next day to show some account activity and avoid interest charges.
+So, in theory, you could keep a small balance on that date and pay it off the next day to show some account activity and still avoid interest charges.
+However, chasing the perfect credit score can lead to far more trouble than it is ultimately worth.

-One reason not to carry a balance is that you will likely incur interest charges.
-But there are low-interest credit cards and even 0 percent introductory APR credit cards.
-These are most often for a specific period of time, typically 12 to 15 months.
-Carrying a balance on a card like this may make financial sense, but it also comes with increased risk.
+There is also the more obvious consequence: carrying a balance costs you money through interest charges.
+Using low-interest credit cards and cards with 0 percent APR intro offers can help you strategically avoid or minimize interest charges on large purchases.
+These offers typically last for a specific period of time, often 12 to 15 months.
+While carrying a balance on a card like this may make financial sense, it’s important to keep in mind that it also comes with increased risk if you pass the introductory period with a balance.

 The bottom line